 RAMC believes that the current federal data system is broken, particularly for community college students.
 Current policy discussions are based on data representing “traditional” full-time students.
 However, most of today’s students do not attend school on a full-time basis.
 While RAMC encourages transparency and accountability, the federal data system must be improved to truly capture the outcomes and success of community college students.
 Our ideas for improving the collection of higher education data can be summed up in two main ways:

 Improve postsecondary data systems.
-Federal programs have a built in bias towards first-time, full-time residential college experiences.
+Federal programs have a built-in bias towards first-time, full-time residential college experiences.
 RAMC supports efforts to update and expand the ability of the Integrated Postsecondary Education Data System (IPEDS) and other federal data programs, and to improve state longitudinal data systems, to be more useful to community colleges and their students.
-However, even with expected improvements to IPEDS this fall, this will not fully address the current issues this system faces with inaccurate reporting.
+However, even with expected improvements to IPEDS, this will not fully address the current issues this system faces with inaccurate reporting.
 Work needs to continue to be done to address this ongoing issue and implementation of any new policies, such as risk-sharing mentioned above, should be contingent on accurate and complete data.

 Rationalize existing data collection to focus on meaningful metrics.
 Policymakers need to work to create new performance metrics that make sense for community college populations.
 This would require not only the development of new data for performance indicators, but also, the reduction or elimination of data collection that is unnecessary, duplicative or unused.